 Board of Regent members are actively involved in the direction and programs of the organization.
-They contribute personal time, expenses attending meetings and resources from their companies.
+They contribute personal time, expenses attending meetings, and resources from their companies.
 The Board of Regents meets four times a year, and board members serve on AKTI committees that hold monthly conference meetings.

 CEO, Buck Knives

-CJ is the 4th generation Buck to run the family business which was started by his great grandfather in 1902, when knives were an essential survival tool for tradesmen, hunters, ranchers and farmers and 108 years later, knives are still an important daily piece of equipment.
-CJ was instrumental in orchestrating some much needed “one hand opening” knife legislation reform in California in the mid 90’s.
-That effort evolved with industry wide support into the co-founding of AKTI.
+CJ is the 4th generation Buck to run the family business which was started by his great grandfather in 1902 when knives were an essential survival tool for tradesmen, hunters, ranchers, and farmers and 108 years later, knives are still an important daily piece of equipment.
+CJ was instrumental in orchestrating some much-needed “one-hand opening” knife legislation reform in California in the mid-’90s.
+That effort evolved with industry-wide support into the co-founding of AKTI.
 Growing up in the knife industry, CJ has watched vague and unclear knife legislation evolve over the last few decades and is highly motivated to make sure that American citizens from tradesmen to soccer moms are able to have and carry knives that facilitate their daily lives with confidence.

 As the founder and owner of Benchmade Knife Company, Les de Asis has shown years of dedication to the knife industry.
-He is the co-founder of Pacific Northwest Defense Coalition (PNDC) and co-founder of the American Knife & Tool Institute (AKTI).
-In 2010, Les announced that all Benchmade branded product would be proudly made in the USA.
+He is the co-founder of the Pacific Northwest Defense Coalition (PNDC) and co-founder of the American Knife & Tool Institute (AKTI).
+In 2010, Les announced that all Benchmade branded products would be proudly made in the USA.
 His undying passion to continually innovate and dedication to excellence has earned him enormous respect in the knife industry and beyond.”

 President and CEO, The Ontario Knife Company

 Ontario Knife Company has been a member of the AKTI Board of Regents since April 2012, after previously being a member of the Advisory Board.
 Founded in 1889 in Upstate New York, OKC has produced premium knives and tools for over one hundred years, supplying the U.S. military since WWI.
-Kenneth D. Trbovich is the President and CEO of Ontario Knife, serving as the 9th President in the company’s 125 year history; Mr. Trbovich is also the President and Director of Ontario’s parent company Servotronics, Inc.
+Kenneth D. Trbovich is the President and CEO of Ontario Knife, serving as the 9th President in the company’s 125-year history; Mr. Trbovich is also the President and Director of Ontario’s parent company Servotronics, Inc.